PFFP Pathway Conference

-The annual IUPUI Preparing Future Faculty and Professionals (PFFP) Pathways Conference will be held on November 30, 2018 in Campus Center at IUPUI.
+The annual IUPUI Preparing Future Faculty and Professionals (PFFP) Pathways Conference will be held on November 19, 2020 online.
 The Pathways Conference participants engage in seminars, workshops and networking opportunities designed to build awareness, skill and relationships amongst peers and experts.

 The Three Minute Thesis (3MT® ) competition celebrates the exciting research conducted by Doctor of Philosophy (PhD) students.
 Developed by The University of Queensland (UQ), 3MT cultivates students’ academic, presentation, and research communication skills.
 The competition supports their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.

 The first 3MT competition was held at UQ in 2008 with 160 Research Higher Degree students competing.
 In 2009 and 2010 the 3MT competition was promoted to other Australian and New Zealand universities and enthusiasm for the concept grew.
 Due to its adoption in numerous universities, a multinational event was developed, and the Inaugural TransTasman 3MT competition was held at UQ in 2010.

 Since 2011, the popularity of the competition has increased and 3MT competitions are now held in over 600 universities across more than 65 countries worldwide.
 In November 2013, the first Universitas 21 (U21) 3MT competition was held with several universities from around the world competing in a virtual competition.
 2016 brought an expansion of the Trans-Tasman 3MT competition to include a South-East Asia and North-East Asia.
 This competition is now called the Asia-Pacific 3MT competition.

 The PFFP program at IUPUI has been a 3MT partner organization since 2015 and has successfully held 3MT and 3MP competitions at the PFFP Annual Pathways Conference.